kanchansalvi/android/containers/ScrollView/SCROLLVIEW.md

-# HORIZONTALSCROLLVIEW
+# SCROLLVIEW :
-Repo for Container Horizontal ScrollView in Android Projects
+Repo for Container ScrollView in Android Projects

 # Horizontal ScrollView :